agl-c/deid2_dpsyn/README.md

     - 'YEAR'
-means we want to generate a privatized 2-way marginal on those 2 attributes, and to solve your confusion about how we generate a complete row with all the attributes, please refer to the paper 《PrivSyn: Differentially Private Data Synthesis》, https://www.usenix.org/conference/usenixsecurity21/presentation/zhang-zhikun
+means we want to generate a privatized 2-way marginal on those 2 attributes, and to solve your confusion about how we generate a complete row with all the attributes, please refer to the paper *PrivSyn: Differentially Private Data Synthesis*, https://www.usenix.org/conference/usenixsecurity21/presentation/zhang-zhikun

 #### Interesting，as to the paper, I found myself memory-lost...